Pete's Paradise Cave: Description

 The cave is found sixteen metres below Queens Road.
 The entrance is a metre high and six metres wide and the floor on entry is made of earth.
 This was named Nun's chamber.
 The next chamber is called Rimstone Chamber because of the rimstone pools which fall away at different levels.
-From here it is possible to crawl through a tight hole for eight metres to come out at what was called Pearl's Chamber because of the presence of Cave pearls.
+From here it is possible to crawl through a tight hole for eight metres to come out at what was called Pearl's Chamber because of the presence of cave pearls.
 These are formed around grains of sand and they become coated with calcium carbonate which can grow in time to be 3 cm in diameter.
 A moving body of water is required to keep these pearls turning whilst they form.
 The last, and described as the best, chamber is the Hall of Pillars.
 This chamber contains another perfect rimstone.
 This is one of three in this cave and only one of three in the whole of Gibraltar.

-Discovery and Archeology
+Discovery and archaeology

-Pete’s Paradise is a unique structure with crystal clear rim stone pools and a maze like network of crawls and chambers.
+Pete’s Paradise is a unique structure with crystal-clear rim stone pools and a maze-like network of crawls and chambers.
 This cave was discovered by the Gibraltar Cave Research Group on 26 February 1966 by members who were abseiling down the rock.
-The cave was named after Peter Mann from the Research Group.
-(Some people say that it was named after him because his first words when he entered the site were “This is paradise!”)
-The Gibraltar Cave Research Group then carried out grade 6 surveys and an excavation of the cave later in 1966 and a Structure and Site plan was produced.
+The cave was named after Peter Mann from the research group.
+The Gibraltar Cave Research Group then carried out grade 6 surveys and an excavation of the cave later in 1966 and a structure and site plan was produced.
 During excavation in 1966 numerous prehistoric artefacts were found such as shards of Neolithic pottery, bones and stone tools.
-Bones were found at different levels and strewn throughout the cave, the majority of these were of rabbit, Ape and Ox mixed with many rodent bones.
+Bones were found at different levels and strewn throughout the cave, the majority of these were of rabbit, ape and ox mixed with many rodent bones.
 Chert engraving tools were found along with engraved bone bead (necklace) possibly engraved with one of those stone tools.
-A Human burial was also discovered during the excavation.
+A human burial was also discovered during the excavation.
 The discovery was made by George Palao in 1966 where four human remains possibly from Neolithic period were found, two female skeletons and two male skeletons.
 Unfortunately there is no record of this excavation in the Gibraltar Museum.